viing937/viing937.github.io/gnome3.md

 ## hide the title bar

-Gnome 3.16 changes to the window decoration code (dropping support for the old Metacity format).
+Gnome 3.16 changes to the window decoration code (dropping support for the old Metacity format) and it does't work.

         # vim /usr/share/themes/Adwaita/metacity-1/metacity-theme-3.xml